carbon-native/carbon-native/README-new.md

 ## Demo App

-Run the pre built and configured React Native Elements App on Expo which uses all of the React Native Elements components.
+Run the pre built and configured Carbon Native Kitchen Sink App on Expo which uses all of the Carbon Native components.

 Also checkout the example/ folder to view the implementation & run the expo app locally.

 ## Roadmap

-- [ ] BR
 - [ ] Checkbox
 - [ ] Inputs (input, select, checkbox, radio, searchbar, etc.)
 - [ ] Keyboard Spacer?